wjdp/htmltest/README.md

 - `a` `link`: Whether external links use HTTPS.
 - `img`: Whether your images have valid alt attributes.
 - `link`: Whether pages have a valid favicon.
+- `meta`: Whether refresh tags are valid and the url works.
 - `meta`: :soon: Whether images and URLs in the OpenGraph metadata are valid.
 - `meta` `title`: :soon: Whether you've got the [recommended tags](https://support.google.com/webmasters/answer/79812?hl=en) in your head.